kirxkirx/patpc/README.md

 ### Example plots

 ![](images_for_README/powerspec_comparison_with_xronos.png)
-Comparison of the power spectruma computed with `patpc` and [XRONOS](https://heasarc.gsfc.nasa.gov/xanadu/xronos/xronos.html)/`powspec` from the same event file.
+Comparison of the power spectra computed with `patpc`, [XRONOS](https://heasarc.gsfc.nasa.gov/xanadu/xronos/xronos.html)/`powspec` and [z2n-periodogram](https://github.com/YohanAlexander/z2n-periodogram) codes from the same event file.
+The slight difference with [XRONOS](https://heasarc.gsfc.nasa.gov/xanadu/xronos/xronos.html)/`powspec` is because it computes a different thing: rather than follow the Discrete Fourier Transform definition directly ([Deeming, 1975](https://ui.adsabs.harvard.edu/abs/1975Ap%26SS..36..137D/abstract)) as `patpc` and `z2n-periodogram` do,
+`powspec` produces a binned ``lightcurve'' with a regular sampling where most of the measurements are 0 (no photons arrived), some measurements are equal to 1 (one photon arrived) and maybe some bins have more than one photon.
+Then `powspec` runs an FFT on this lightcurve.
+Overall, this procedure is similar, but not the same as computing the Discrete Fourier Transform over the list of photon arrival times.

 ### Contribute